MonkeManX/monkemanx.github.io/content/poetry/lost.md

 Which is not necessarily bad in itself, but if the outer world is the only thing, then there is nothing left, nothing at all.
 And I wonder if my inner world has enough?
 Enough to care?
 There is a tiny Glimmer in it, a world beyond the outer and the inner, but it shines dim.
-Can I see it properly? clear?
+Is it brigh enough?
+To see proper and clear?

 {{< /poem >}}